Generic Name: Pegfilgrastim On-body Injector (peg fil GRA stim)

 - Tell all of your health care providers that you take Neulasta Delivery Kit (pegfilgrastim on-body injector).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Do not get Neulasta Delivery Kit (pegfilgrastim on-body injector) within 14 days before or on the same day that you get chemo.
-Talk with your doctor.
+- Do not take Neulasta Delivery Kit (pegfilgrastim on-body injector) within 14 days before or on the same day that you get chemo.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.